Would you like to be involved in health research?

 Tel: 0161 232 4711

-This project will make a major contribution to the understanding of the costs and effects of water fluoridation in the UK in the 21st Century.
+This project will make a major contribution to understanding the costs and effects of water fluoridation in the UK in the 21st Century.